tariq7299/ArabicApp/to-do.md

 ## GLOBAL
 - Use prettier and test it
 - Use lint and test it
+- Find a better wat to @import _variables.scss file into your scss fieles, like iam using the full relative path !! and i believe that there is a better way using `vite` or something

 ## NavBar
 - Crop logo only form the logo image nested inside the navbar